mattacottam/SelectTCR/README.md

 ## Installation

 `SelectTCR` includes a wrapper function for `stitchr`.
-Installation instructions and more information about `stichr` can be found at https://github.com/JamieHeather/stitchr.
+Installation instructions and more information about `stitchr` can be found at https://github.com/JamieHeather/stitchr.

 `SelectTCR` is currently under testing to ensure functionality across a variety of data sets.
 If you are looking for guidance on generating retrogenic T cell constructs and would like to share your data (or ideas) for testing, please send an email to `mattacottam@gmail.com`.